 Period of grace to take maintenance action

-- the DOB of the FTB child, or
+• the DOB of the FTB child

-- the date the individual's percentage of care increases to 35% or more, or
+• the date the individual's percentage of care increases to 35% or more, or

-Example: Jane enters into a relationship and gives birth to a child of that relationship.
+Example: Jane enters into a relationship with Terry and gives birth to a child of that relationship.
 Jane is not entitled to FTB due to a high combined income.
-Four years later Jane separates from her partner and moves interstate with her child, having been offered employment.
-The child's father moves overseas following their separation.
-The country he is now residing in has a reciprocal child support arrangement with Australia, which allows Jane to seek maintenance from him; however Jane decides not to pursue this.
-Jane also decides not to claim FTB immediately after her separation, as her anticipated income will still be too high and she believes she will not be eligible.
-However, Jane's new employment contract is subsequently withdrawn and she then claims FTB 10 weeks after her separation.
-As Jane has been able to apply for maintenance through Child Support and has not since her separation, she only has 3 weeks remaining to take reasonable action to obtain maintenance, without her rate being reduced to the base rate of FTB Part A.
+Four years later, Jane separates from Terry and moves interstate with the child, having been offered employment.
+Terry moves overseas following their separation to a country that has a reciprocal child support arrangement with Australia, which allows Jane to seek maintenance from Terry.
+However, Jane decides not to claim or apply for maintenance from Terry.
+Jane also decides not to claim FTB immediately after their separation, as their anticipated income will be too high and they believe they will not be eligible for FTB.
+However, Jane's new employment contract is subsequently withdrawn, and they claim FTB 10 weeks after the separation.
+As Jane has been entitled to apply for maintenance from Terry and has not done so since their separation, they only have 3 weeks remaining to take reasonable action to obtain maintenance, without their FTB Part A rate being reduced to the base rate.

 Maladministration by Centrelink